-6.0 Quarter Credit Units This course is a scientific study that provides an understanding of the basic concepts and principles of anatomy and physiology through a lecture and laboratory experience.
+This course is a scientific study that provides an understanding of the basic concepts and principles of anatomy and physiology through a lecture and laboratory experience.
 It integrates the structure and function of the human body and its parts as related to cells, tissues, skeletal, muscular, nervous systems, sense organs, and stress.
-Lecture Hours: 40.0 Lab Hours: 40.0 Other Hours: 0.0.
-Pre-Requisites: None.
+Out-ofclass activities will be assigned and assessed as part of this module.
+Prerequisite: None.
+Lecture Hours: 40 Lab Hours: 40 Other Hours: 0